Our experts are here to help

 Safety Precautions Before Resetting

 Knowing what to do when your breaker trips is essential.
-Before resetting a tripped circuit breaker, ensure you switch off all light switches and unplug electrical devices connected to the overloaded circuit.
+Before resetting a tripped circuit breaker, switch off all light switches and unplug electrical devices connected to the overloaded circuit.
 This precautionary measure prevents potential electrical fires or further short circuits when power is restored.
 Once everything is disconnected, locate your breaker panel in your garage, basement, or utility room.

 Identify the specific breaker that has tripped; it will likely be in the "off" position or between "on" and "off".
-Different types of circuit breakers exist, such as GFCI (ground fault circuit interrupter) and AFCI (arc fault circuit interrupter), each designed to protect against specific electrical hazards.
+Different circuit breakers exist, such as GFCI (ground fault circuit interrupter) and AFCI (arc fault circuit interrupter), each designed to protect against specific electrical hazards.

 If the breaker won’t reset or trips again immediately after resetting, a more severe issue might require professional assistance.
 However, if the cause was a temporary overload, firmly switch the breaker to the "off" position, then back to "on".